Diegovisk/diegovisk/README.md

 ## 🚀 Hello there!
 Welcome to my github

-My name is Diego Lucena and I am a 22 y.o. developer from Brazil.
+My name is Diego Lucena and I am a 23 y.o. developer from Brazil.

 Currently an undergratuate on Computer Engineering @ UEA.
 But also, always hungry for more knowledge or useful projects.

-My specialty is web development, but I also have experience with desktop apps, mobile apps and general purpose scripts or tools for some Linux distros.
-Within a few years I wish not only to know a bit of everything on major areas of Computer Science, but also develop projects with IoT, start new open-source projects for my local community and engage in existing projects.

-My main focuses at the momment are within the area of Data Science (with deep learning) and IoT.
+My main carreer focus right now is on Data Science, specifically on NLP projects.

+Secondary interests are: microelectronics, IoT and Linux.

-### What I am currently working on:
+### 💼 What I am currently working on:

 - Data products development @ QuintoAndar, Brazil;
-- Data science & IoT Research and development @ Ocean Manaus, Samsung/UEA.

-### My research interests:
+### 🧪 My research interests:
 **I am also a scientist!!** 👨‍🔬👨‍💻, and below you can find the areas of which I am currently fond of.

 - Convolutional Neural Networks